 Curtin Ignition is an intensive training program for aspiring entrepreneurs, social entrepreneurs, academics and innovators to trial and then prepare business ideas for the commercial environment.
 Several social enterprises and businesses have participated in the program, including Club Soda, Buckle and Seam, Porze and The Underground Collaborative.

 Developed in partnership with Curtin University and the City of Canning, the Switch program is designed to build a culture of innovation within the Western Australian public sector.

 Throughout the program, delegates work together on an Action Learning Project.
 On the final day, they discussed their innovation journey and presented their solutions to government priorities.
-In 2019, one team addressed the priority of making a cleaner, more sustainable environment:
+In a previous program, one team addressed the priority of making a cleaner, more sustainable environment: